GeorgeLuImmortal/topic-based_corpus_comparison/README.md

 ##### Step 2: Train Fasttext word embedding model

-After generating LDA models, the next step of TBCC is to build up a word embedding model for LDA model selection procedures.
+After generating LDA models, the next step of TBCC is to build up a word embedding model for LDA model selection procedure.

+	python build_fasttext_model.py --dimensions=300

+The word embedding model will be stored in directory "FASTTEXT_MODEL" by default, you can also play with other parameters.
+By command python build_fasttext_model.py -h you can see other options such as window size, dimensions.